-"You're nothing to me now," Michael Corleone tells his big brother Fredo in "The Godfather: Part II."
+"You're nothing to me now," Michael Corleone tells big brother Fredo in "The Godfather: Part II."
 Not long afterward -- alert!
-40-year-old-spoiler ahead! -- Michael has the Judas unceremoniously dispatched in a bobbing rowboat on the sparkling waters of Lake Tahoe.
+40-year-old spoiler ahead! -- Michael has the Judas unceremoniously dispatched in a bobbing rowboat on the sparkling waters of Lake Tahoe.

 The Tahoe compound where Michael ran the Western part of his mafia business is a real-life property built in 1938.
 Hoover Dam tycoon Henry Kaiser scheduled its construction at a breakneck pace so that the 17-home estate could host his dam-completion gala, according to a local brokerage, Marmot Vacation Rentals.
 Its stone boathouses formed a "Godfather" backdrop.

 Now the compound is a 22-condo private development called Fleur du Lac Estates.
 And one of its units -- "West Lake Tahoe's very finest condominium," as the listing would have it -- has just been named the Wall Street Journal's House of the Year, after nearly a million online votes from readers.

 Owner Zari Mansouri, president and CEO of Laboratory Skin Care, has been trying to sell the 4,100-square-foot condo since May.
 She originally listed it at a hair under $7 million; now she's asking $6.5 million, which is (very) arguably a bargain considering that she bought it for $4.6 million in 2006 and then spent $3.5 million on a three-year gut renovation.